rameshabeysekara/planner-app-react-native/README.md

 - Allowing the user to edit or delete espicfic tasks that they created.

 #Members List :
-- Ronald Bagaporo Jr. [ Mofier / Editor ]
+- Ronald Bagaporo Jr. [ Modifier / Editor ]